 “Remember the man who was in a coma for years?
 I would never want that to happen to me.”

 “That story about the family fighting about their mom’s care made me realize that we should talk about these things so the same thing doesn’t happen to our family.”

 PLEASE NOTE: the following video is reflective of the National campaign.
 Legal requirements regarding Health Care Consent and Advance Care Planning vary across the country, therefore the National Speak up resources may not always reflect the Ontario legal framework.

-For more information, go to the Ontario Health Care Consent Advance Care Planning Workbook
+Ontario Health Care Consent Advance Care Planning workbook, click here.